 Death and meaning

-That claim is no more valid than is the claim that the prospect of divorce is required in order to give a marriage meaning.
-The purpose of marriage is the development of the relationship itself, not the termination of that relationship.
-Similarly, the purpose of life is the development of life itself, not the termination of life.
+Transhumanists respond: such a claim is no more valid than is the claim that the prospect of divorce is required in order to give a marriage meaning.
+The purpose of marriage is the development of the relationship itself, not the anticipation of the termination of that relationship.
+Similarly, the purpose of life is the development of life itself, not the anticipation of the termination of life.

-The claim is also like saying that, without the existence of a supernatural God, life would have no meaning, and everyone would pursue utterly selfish behaviours.
-That view in effect regards humans as being juvenile.
+That claim is also like saying that, without the existence of a supernatural God, life would have no meaning, and everyone would pursue utterly selfish behaviours.
+That view in effect regards humans as being irretrievably juvenile.
 In reality, humans have plenty of other reasons for life to become deeply meaningful – and plenty of reasons to transcend egotism – without the need to believe in God, and without the threat of death.
 People can bound out of bed in the morning, ready to take part in the joys of life, without needing the “motivation” that their remaining days on earth are ticking down in number.

 With the advances of science, people will soon be able to choose whether they want to keep living, or whether they prefer to die.
 If some people, in a sound state of mind, prefer to choose death, that will be their right.
 But no-one should be permitted to impose on anyone else a sense of obligation that they have to accept their own death, as some part of a hypothesised “service to a greater cause”.
 Transhumanists instead affirm, as a fundamental principle, that individual flourishing should never be sacrificed or subordinated to collectivist goals.
 That is, ongoing individual health matters, in every case – regardless of a person’s age.

 The threat of overpopulation